-The Monteverde Institute will be in charge of providing meals to the person in isolation/quarantine while this period lasts.
+The Monteverde Institute will be in charge of providing meals to the person in quarantine or isolation while this period lasts.
 This service will be offered by MVI or with trusted, established providers that comply with COVID-19 prevention protocols and have delivery service.
-Meals will be left outside of the room with notification to the isolated/quarantined person.
+Meals will be left outside of the room with notification to the affected person.
 Meals will be served in disposable containers which will be disposed in sealed plastic bags, collected by MVI personnel taking full precautions.